eric-thomas-dagster/snowflake-dbt-serverless-example/DEPLOYMENT_GUIDE.md

 2. **Add Git Integration**
    - Click "Add code location"
-   - Select "GitHub", "GitLab", or "Bitbucket"
+   - Select "GitHub" or "GitLab"
-   - Authorize Dagster Cloud to access your repository
+   - Authorize Dagster Cloud to access your repositories
-   - Select the repository containing this code
+   - Select your forked repository (or this repository if you have access)

 3. **Configure Branch Deployment**
    - Set branch to `main` (or your primary branch)
    - Set location name to `snowflake-dbt-demo`

+> 💡 **For Your Own Repository**: If you forked this repo, you'll connect to your fork (e.g., `your-username/snowflake-dbt-serverless-example`).
+This gives you full control to customize and iterate.

 ### 3. Set Environment Variables